bns1808/MECE788Group1/README.md

 3. "ANN + Autoencoder (Thomas).ipynb" and "Autoencoder + ANN (Aarooj).ipynb" tried the mentioned models to see the effect of dimensionality reduction using the latent space or the bottleneck layer of the Autoencoder and attaching it to a ANN classifier.
 Though both notebooks have the same architecture, the hyperparameters are different.

-"Model Card.md" [here](https://github.com/bns1808/MECE788Group1/blob/main/Model%20card.md) file discusses the overall project.
+C. "Model Card.md" [here](https://github.com/bns1808/MECE788Group1/blob/main/Model%20card.md) file discusses the overall project.

-"Readme.md" file gives the information about all the files location, usage and objective.
+D. "Readme.md" file gives the information about all the files location, usage and objective.

 ## Results